 How do you communicate your customer service values to people who may have never had a good service experience or models of positive ways to treat people?
 You need to go past just defining what you do and explain why you do it.
-And this explanation--your philosophy of business--needs to permeate the entire culture and find its way into all of your processes in order to be truly impactful.
+And this explanation–your philosophy of business–needs to permeate the entire culture and find its way into all of your processes to be truly impactful.

 The FruitGuys 5Rs ©

 I spent a good year after that delivery driver experience thinking about how to articulate the company’s values to my staff and embed them in everything we do at our fruit delivery business.
 I realized that those values weren’t just about treating our customers in a certain way, they were about the way we treated each other, our peers, our suppliers, our customers, and even the world at large.
 I needed a system, a philosophy, that allowed for self-reflection, so that when people came up against a challenge in their workday they had a tool to assess themselves as to how they did and how they could improve.

 What came out of that year was the 5Rs ©–a series of five questions that are deeply aligned with our ethics at The FruitGuys and drive our pursuit of greater meaning through decisions we make every day at work.